Maintaining your Teams Connector deployment

 Then follow the prompts to sign in to Azure.

-2. Run the variables script to assign the $TeamsConnectorApiApplicationId variable.
+2. Run the relevant variables script to assign the $TeamsConnectorApiApplicationId variable.

 3. Copy the script below: